 |Restaurante Brisa||(809) 226-1590||International||Informal||5.0 mi.||WSW|

-You may also want to consider Rogelio Beach, located reasonably close-by, so a short ride in a taxi is an easy option.
+You may also want to consider Rogelio Beach, which is located not a great distance away, meaning a quick cab ride is an easy option.

-The Dominican Republic has some unforgettable natural wonders to explore, and Caleton Beach is just one of many incredible attractions you can choose from.
+The Dominican Republic offers endless ways to discover its natural beauty, and Caleton Beach is just one of many incredible attractions you can choose from.